-Self-forgiveness is not easy because it involves recognizing uncomfortable thoughts and feelings.
-Some view the act as a reminder of not being a perfect person.
-Others see it as a way to love yourself while accepting your imperfections.
-People want to move on but find it hard to do so without doing what is necessary to make peace from within.
-Forgiving yourself requires understanding, empathy, and thoughtfulness.
-People may not realize they have the ability to forgive themselves because it is something you must practice while recognizing it as a choice.
+Many people want to move on but find it hard to do so without doing what is necessary to make peace from within.
+Forgiving yourself often requires understanding, empathy, and thoughtfulness.
+People may not realize they can forgive themselves because it is something you must practice while recognizing it as a choice.
 How you do this may impact multiple areas in your life.

 Choosing to forgive yourself doesn’t mean you are weak.
-It does not mean you are off the hook for what happened.
-It does not mean you tolerate behaviors that occurred.
-Forgiveness, whether of someone else or yourself, means you accept actions and behaviors that occurred while willing to move forward.
-You are eager to move on, knowing you can’t change what happened.
-Forgiving yourself means letting go of the feelings and emotions associated with what went wrong.
-You let go of any resentment or anger.
-It may be easier to do this when forgiving others, but many find it hard to do this for themselves.
+Likewise, it does not mean you are off the hook for what happened or that you’re happy about what’s happened.
+Forgiveness, whether of someone else or yourself, can mean you accept actions and behaviors that occurred while willing to move forward.

 What Happens When You Forgive Yourself

-Several things happen when you take steps to forgive yourself.
-You accept responsibility for what happened.
-You express remorse, guilt, or other similar emotions that point out what you did was wrong or unacceptable.
+Several things may happen when you take steps to forgive yourself.
+You’ll likely first accept responsibility for what happened.
+You might express remorse, guilt, or other similar emotions that point out that what you did was wrong or unacceptable.
 Then, you may shift your focus to making amends with yourself while restoring self-trust.
-It helps to focus your thoughts on taking better actions in the future.

-Understanding the act of forgiving yourself is significant to personal growth and self-improvement.
+Understanding the act of forgiving yourself can be significant in terms of personal growth and self-improvement.
 One of the most crucial benefits of self-forgiveness is improving your self-image.
 As you learn and practice how to forgive, you may be able to reduce your risk of developing related mental health concerns, like anxiety or symptoms of depression.
 You may also naturally boost your own sense of self-worth, productivity, and motivation as you begin to let go of the past and look toward the future.

 Other Health Benefits